-Debevoise & Plimpton LLP ranks as one of New York's most
+Debevoise & Plimpton ranks as one of New

 around the world.
 The firm's core franchise practices include

-background; Stevenson was a gold medalist on the 1,600-meter relay
+an interesting background; Stevenson was a gold medalist on the

-the masthead starting in 1933, was the father of famed journalist
+whose name graced the masthead starting in 1933, was the father of

-M&A and private equity leading the charge.
-Its lawyers
+largest, with M&A and private equity leading the charge.
+Its

-equity firms.
-The firm has particularly strong experience with
+private equity firms.
+The firm has particularly strong experience

-representation of private equity firms, in fundraisings and deal
+representation of private equity firms and in fundraisings and deal

 activity for those firms and their portfolio companies, providing